 In 2011, the Office of National Drug Control Policy (ONDCP, 2011) released a prescription drug prevention plan that outlines prevention actions in four major areas:

 - Educating patients and the general public on proper use, storage, and disposal of prescription medication is important to help change perceptions about the safety of prescription medication and reduce sharing of medication.
 Another high priority is widespread educational efforts aimed at healthcare professionals to assure appropriate prescribing and improve accountability of prescribers and patients.

-- Proper medication disposal can help eliminate excess quantities of controlled substances and reduce the likelihood that these drugs will fall into the wrong hands.
+- Proper medication disposal helps eliminate excess quantities of controlled substances and reduce the likelihood that these drugs will fall into the wrong hands.

-The Food and Drug Administration (FDA) requires a Risk Evaluation and Mitigation Strategy for extended-release (ER) and long-acting (LA) opioid analgesics.
-The primary aim is to reduce serious adverse outcomes resulting from inappropriate prescribing of ER and LA opioid analgesics.
+To help reduce serious adverse outcomes resulting from inappropriate prescribing, the Food and Drug Administration (FDA, 2014) requires a Risk Evaluation and Mitigation Strategy (REMS) for extended-release and long-acting opioid analgesics.
 This has prompted a comprehensive effort to educate patients, the general public, and healthcare providers on risks associated with these opioid medications.

 CLINICAL DECISION-SUPPORT RESOURCES

 National Institute on Drug Abuse: Medical & Health Professional Resources provides free online tools and resources to help clinicians make better clinical decisions.
 Clinicians can access free drug abuse information, treatment information, patient materials, opioid prescribing guidelines, and screening tools.